eivindeb/rlmpcopt/README.md

 ```

 ### Fixed MPC Baseline
-To evaluate the fixed MPC baseline provide the string "MPC-T-H" as model_path, where T is the constant triggering frequency
+To evaluate the fixed MPC baseline provide the string "MPC-T-H" as model_path, where T is the constant triggering interval
 and H is the constant prediction horizon, e.g. for standard MPC computed every step with a horizon of 40:

 ```shell